 In fact, the implants push the breast tissue forward and can make it easier to detect a breast mass.
 Make sure your doctor teaches you the right technique.
 Also, look at the American Cancer Society web site.

-Can I Do Breast Cancer Self-exams if I Have Breast Implants?
+Can Breast Cancer Self-exams be Performed if Someone Has Breast Implants?

 Regular Breast Self Examination after Breast Implants is Imperative !

 Yes, you should do breast cancer self-exams after having breast implants.